infinitymdm/.dev/content/blog/papers/charlib/background.md

 ### Changing conditions

 If we want to have a good model of how our buffer shapes signals, we need to take measurements under a bunch of different conditions.
-Those conditions include (at minimum):
+So we change the test configuration by adjusting the parameters listed below (at minimum):

 - \\(t_{slew}\\), the amount of time the input signal takes to "slew" or transition from 0 to 1.
 This is also known as the slew rate.
 It's usually measured in nanoseconds or picoseconds.